 As with land-use planning, marine planning is a statutory requirement.

 A marine plan becomes a statutory consideration in all relevant planning decisions once it is published for public consultation.
-This includes the draft South Marine Plan.
+This included the South Marine Plan whilst in draft stage.

 As well as public authorities, all applicants, third parties and advisors should also consider the South Marine Plan.
 Proposals should conform with all relevant policies, taking account of economic, environmental and social considerations.